aureooms-ulb-2010-2015/2014-2015-memof508/final/presentation/say.md

 Note that

-since an instance of a problem can have variable size
+since instances of a problem can have variable sizes

 A lower bound or an upper bound is in general expressed as a function of the input size.